Comments in C#: Single Line, Multiline and XML Comments

 In this post, You’ve learned about the different types of comments in C#, how to use them, and, most importantly, why to use them.

-Code comments can help you understand your code better, as well as other programmers who will use it.
+Code comments can help you better understand your code and other programmers who will use it.

 Q: When should you use a single-line or multi-line comment?